bsc-loca/fpga-shell/interfaces/README.md

 If the UART is simple, don't make a connection for it in the BD.

-CMS.sv is modified when a different alveo is picked, recommendation to put it into git.ignore
+CMS.sv is modified when a different alveo is picked